 Pam said, “then we have to write a paper on it.”

-She quickly realized she was too busy with other work to take part, but Michael and I did, and we have been collaborators on-and-off ever since.
+Pam was too busy to collaborate a paper together, but Michael and I had the time.
+We wrote the paper, and we have been collaborators on-and-off ever since.
 The feeling that I wasn’t the only one left in the world willing to work for this policy was great.
 It got my started writing on this issue, and I’ve been doing it ever since.

-In 1997, while I was working at the Levy Institute of Bard College in upstate New York, Malcolm Sawyer asked if I new about the Basic Income European Network (BIEN), which it turned out, had been holding conferences on this idea since 1986.
+In 1997, while I was working at the Levy Institute of Bard College in upstate New York, Malcolm Sawyer asked if I new about the Basic Income European Network (BIEN), as it was then called.
+I soon learned BIEN had been holding conferences on this idea since 1986.
 I got online and made plans to attended the next BIEN Congress, which was in Amsterdam in 1998.
 I can’t describe the feeling of being in a room with of several hundred UBI supporters after 18 years feeling like I was the only one.
 I’ve attended every BIEN Congress since.

 At the conference, I was a new PhD, just getting started, with zero publications.
 So, I was a little nervous when I introduced myself to the organizer, Robert van der Veen, one of the key UBI researchers whose work had helped bring this issue back into the academic dialogue a dozen years earlier.